Ignoring Progress

 Of course, the progress made by the totalists (as some of us call the rhythmically complex/harmonically simple composers who tried to have their cake and eat it too) has been ignored by the great majority of composers, who either never recognized the inherent political pitfalls of elitism or took a defeatist attitude toward them.
 And that's the great tragedy - that the decisions get made by composers rather than by the public.
 The corporate dictatorship unleashed by Reagan's policies drew a curtain between newly evolving music and the wider public, with the result that by the late 1980s we found that the audience for new music primarily consisted of fellow professionals - other composers.

 Personally, I don't write my music for composers.
 I don't expect other composers to appreciate my music, and most don't.
-There is no way I could impress, or would want to impress, composers superfi cially trained to make a kneejerk association of pitch complexity (even the watered-down, New Romantic type) with forward-looking musical thinking.
+There is no way I could impress, or would want to impress, composers superficially trained to make a kneejerk association of pitch complexity (even the watered-down, New Romantic type) with forward-looking musical thinking.
 The number of composers whose taste I trust enough to learn anything from their reactions to my music is relatively tiny - I could name them in a brief paragraph.
 Yet I learn tons from the reactions of colleagues in other fields, from unbiased listeners, from students, from nonmusicians who come up to me after concerts.
 Unfortunately, those people - whose perceptions I deliberately aim to expand and seduce, and who frequently express delight with what I'm doing - are not the people making decisions about what music gets supported.
 The world of new composition, of commissions and awards and grants that make creative work possible, is run by composers, the vast majority of whom have ignored the types of progress made by my kind of music, and who oppose its dissemination.

 That's been the tragedy of new music for more than 20 years.
 We invented a new music that we thought would create a new audience.
-Then our potential for in uencing any mass audience (which Cardew accurately notes is the composer's true means of production) was taken away by the corporate elites.
-It's extremely di fficult for us to understand how so many composers can cling to a musical elitism that is precisely analogous to the corporate, financial, and cultural elitism that keeps new music out of the public ear.
+Then our potential for influencing any mass audience (which Cardew accurately notes is the composer's true means of production) was taken away by the corporate elites.
+It's extremely difficult for us to understand how so many composers can cling to a musical elitism that is precisely analogous to the corporate, financial, and cultural elitism that keeps new music out of the public ear.
 That false conception of "musical progressivism" does seem tied to political regress, to an ultimately right-wing notion that only the experts should be in control.
 Society doesn't need to "catch up" with our music - it only needs to hear it.
 And the composers committed to elitism, who would rather consolidate their power within the professional institutions than by eliciting love and admiration from audiences, prevent audiences from hearing it - on the grounds that it "ignores all the progress made in the 20th century."
 It looks to me like they're the ones ignoring the progress.

 Copyright 2006 by Kyle Gann